maudnals/blockchain/basics.md

 // to be continued

-### Consensus algorithm:
+#### Consensus algorithm:
 A process in computer science, used to achieve agreement on a single data value among distributed systems.

-### Smart contracts:
+#### Smart contract:
-A smart contract is a piece of code that:
-- executes the business logic of a dApp
-- aka is responsible for reading and writing data to the blockchain
+A smart contract is a piece of code that executes the business logic of a dApp ; aka is responsible for reading and writing data to the blockchain.
-How: it's executed by the Ethereum Virtual Machine (EVM).
+How it runs: it's executed by the Ethereum Virtual Machine (EVM).
-What: it's usually written in Solidity.
+What it is: it's usually written in Solidity.

 ### Sources